pivotal/docs-tas-adapter/getting-started.md

 To create orgs and spaces:

-1. Create the Cloud Foundry org and space:
+1. Create the Cloud Foundry org and space.

     ```bash
     cf create-org ORG-NAME